brucestull/technology-and-perceptibility/README.md

   * \<link rel="stylesheet" type="text/css" href="https://necolas.github.io/normalize.css/8.0.1/normalize.css" />
 - [ ] Check order of \<script\> tags to ensure proper script execution.
 - [ ] Check some of the links in Vue console when there are errors/warnings.
 Sometimes the link will show the actual location of bug even though line numbers may be different than in IDE.
+- [ ] CSS is almost done.
+Add card for CSS finishing touches to the backlog.
+Finish it some other day.

 ## License